gelidicious/Cursed-Minesweeper/README.md

 hi this is just the code for this project!! free to use or take inspiration from

-btw: glfw, glad, glm, and stb_image are already in the dependencies folder make sure you have visual studio installed, x64
+make sure you have visual studio installed, x64 glfw, glad, glm, and stb_image are already in the dependencies folder

-NOTE: this program can be a little heavy on the GPU as it draws thousands of frames per second (i think you can fix with delta time in the while loop so it draws every x frames)
+WARNING: this program can be a little heavy on the GPU as it draws thousands of frames per second (i think you can fix with delta time in the while loop so it draws every x frames)